dret/webconcepts/concepts/uri-scheme/ftp.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/ftp"
 title:         "URI Scheme: ftp"
+concept-name:  URI Scheme
+concept-value: ftp
 description: "The FTP URL scheme is used to designate files and directories on Internet hosts accessible using the FTP protocol."
 ---